-This test is done to estimate the required water quantity to form a normal consistency cement paste.
-It is defined as the percentage of water required for the cement paste.
+This physical test of cement is done to estimate the required water quantity to form a normal consistency cement paste.
+It is defined as the percentage of water required form the cement paste.

 3. Setting Time Test

-Cement has two types of setting time, one is initial setting time and another is final setting.
+Cement has two types of setting time – Initial setting time and Final setting time.

 Initial setting time is the state of cement mortar or concrete when it starts to become stiffen and unworkable.